sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

    Please note that ``final``, ``private``, and ``static`` methods cannot be doubled.
 They are ignored by PHPUnit's test double functionality and retain their original behavior except for ``static`` methods which will be replaced by a method throwing an exception.
+In case of final classes you can define an interface that a class implements and then mock that interface.
+   This approach is more flexible and allows for better separation of the interface from the implementation.

 .. admonition:: Limitation: Enumerations and readonly classes